“With the coming of Spring, I am calm again.” – Gustav Mahler

 - Make taking care of yourself a priority!
 Nutrition and exercise are two HUGE ways to renew yourself physically and mentally.

-- Consider nurturing your creative side by taking a writing or creative expression class or learn to play a musical instrument.
+- Consider nurturing your creative side by taking a writing or creative expression class, learn to play a musical instrument.
 Plant an outdoor garden or boxed herb garden in your kitchen.

 - Explore volunteer opportunities in your community such as teaching reading or mentoring.
 Local non-profit organizations depend heavily on volunteers to fulfill their missions.